RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       1. Capture Based - The sky light will generate a cubemap by capturing the sky.
 By default, this method uses the real time capture option.
 If real time capture isn't necessary for your project, you can disable the real time capture from the Capture Based Sky Light category.
 Note that Real Time Capture is not supported by all platforms, and is incompatible with Volumetric Fog without Lumen.

-      2. Custom Cubemap - A simple static cubemap texture, set using the Custom Cubemap option below.
+      2. Custom Cubemap - A simple static cubemap texture, set using the Sky Light Cubemap option below.

       3. Cubemap with Dynamic Color Tinting - This method uses a flat gray cubemap and tints it dynamically with the fog color to align well with the time of day.
 This option is good for performance in projects with dynamic time of day, as the ambient light is dynamic without requiring recapturing, and supports all platforms.

-      Each Sky Light Mode has its own category of settings specific to the mode, found beneath the main Sky Light category.

-      In the main Sky Light category itself, you'll find settings which apply to all 3 modes, like the Sky Light Intensity.
       You can also use the Sky Light Color Multiplier settings to tint the color differently based on Time of Day.
 Note that these color multipliers can also be set to values higher than 1 and this will scale the light intensity proportionally at that time.

 -----
 EXPOSURE